Janelle Bynum: 'We can do better' on police accountability - NewsBreak

 "Despite the varied explanations and supposed legality of the actions, I refuse to accept that it was necessary to brutalize this baby in the name of the law," Bynum said.
 "Our children are not disposable, nor are they punching bags for grown adults."

-In response to Pamplin Media Group's request for comment about Bynum's statements, a CCSO spokesperson referred back to official statements regarding the settlement made by Brandenburg and comments regarding the office's account of the arrest from former Sheriff Craig Roberts.
+In response to Pamplin Media Group's request for comment about Bynum's statements, a CCSO spokesperson referred back to the official statement made by Brandenburg, as well as earlier comments from former Sheriff Craig Roberts regarding the office's account of the arrest.

 Roberts in June 2020 provided his office's account of the events that took place around Benbo's detainment and said deputies were cleared following an internal investigation.